transloadit/uppy/website/src/docs/webcam.md

 - `left`: The video source is facing toward the user but to their left, such as a camera aimed toward the user but over their left shoulder.
 - `right`: The video source is facing toward the user but to their right, such as a camera aimed toward the user but over their right shoulder.

+### `showVideoSourceDropdown: false`

+Configures whether or not to show a dropdown which enables to choose the video device to use.
+This option will have priority over `facingMode` if enabled.
+The default is `false`.

 ### `showRecordingLength: false`

 Configures whether or not to show the length of the recording while the recording is in progress.
 The default is `false`.